mjwhitta/cli/README.md

 ## What is this?

-A simple wrapper for golang's `flag` package.
+A simple wrapper for Go's `flag` package.

 ## How to install